ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 ## Conclusion

-Congratulations, you've finished the first tutorial and currently have a pure & portable Rust-based off-chain library for your Math Bounty dApp.
+Congratulations, you've finished the first tutorial and currently have a working headless Math Bounty dApp!

-At this point in time you have all the logic implemented to create a real `UnsignedTransaction` which you can submit to an Ergo node in order to lock a bounty in this dApp.
-This library can be used programmatically in scripts/bots, or have a front-end built out which accepts user input.
-It is in essence a self-contained library which contains all the logic required to perform the actions of the dApp protocol that are implemented.
+At this point in time you have all the logic implemented to create a real `UnsignedTransaction` which you can submit to an Ergo node in order to lock a bounty under the Math Bounty smart contract.
+This headless dApp can be used programmatically in scripts/bots, or have a front-end built out which accepts user input.
+It is truly self-contained in such that it contains all the logic required to perform the actions of the smart contract protocol headlessly.

 In the following tutorials we will be working on finishing this dApp by adding:
-1. Support for the "Solve Math Problem" action.
+1. Support for the "Solve Math Problem" action to finish off our headless dApp.
-2. Implementing a CLI front-end to make this dApp usable without coding.
+2. Building a CLI front-end to out headless dApp.
-3. Adding WASM support to make this dApp off-chain library truly portable.
+3. Adding WASM support to make this headless dApp truly portable.

 If you have any questions/comments/ideas, feel free to drop by the [Ergo Discord](https://discord.gg/kj7s7nb) and chat with the rest of the community.